-CVA has become a true pandemic.
-Figures suggest that it is one of the leading causes of death worldwide and the major cause of disability in the adult population.
-This article aims to provide information about what a stroke is, what types of stroke exist and what the possible sequelae are.
+Stroke (CVA) has become a true pandemic.
+The numbers suggest it is one of the leading causes of death worldwide and the main cause of disability in the adult population.
+This article aims to provide information about what a stroke is, the types of stroke that exist and their possible sequelae.

-According to the World Health Organization, a cerebrovascular accident (CVA), also called stroke, is the interruption of blood flow to the brain.
-It is usually caused by the rupture or obstruction of a vessel that cuts off the supply of oxygen and nutrients, producing brain damage that, temporarily or permanently, alters the functioning of one or more areas of the brain.
+According to the World Health Organization, a cerebrovascular accident (CVA), also called a stroke, is the interruption of blood flow to the brain.
+It is usually caused by the rupture or obstruction of a vessel that cuts off the supply of oxygen and nutrients, producing brain damage that, transiently or permanently, alters the functioning of one or several areas of the brain.

-In recent years, the prevalence of mortality has increased; however, the disability generated is greater than the deaths caused by this entity.
-A high percentage of these cases is preventable, with early incidence of modifiable risk factors.
-Some of the risk factors are: age, arterial hypertension (AHT), diabetes mellitus (DM), obesity, transient ischemic attacks (TIA) and sedentary lifestyle.
-Among these, age is the most frequent risk factor, with adults over 50 years of age being the most vulnerable population.
-It is then followed by HTN (Carnés-Vendrell, Deus-Yela, Molina-Seguin, Pifarré-Paredero, & Purroy, 2016) .
+In recent years its prevalence and mortality have increased; however, the disability generated is greater than the deaths caused by this condition.
+A high percentage of these cases is preventable, with early intervention on modifiable risk factors.
+Some risk factors are: age, hypertension (HTN), diabetes mellitus (DM), obesity, transient ischemic attacks (TIAs) and physical inactivity.
+Among these, age is the most frequent risk factor, with adults over 50 years old being the most vulnerable population.
+It is followed by hypertension (Carnés-Vendrell, Deus-Yela, Molina-Seguin, Pifarré-Paredero, & Purroy, 2016).

 In this regard, there is a group of people with a special predisposition to develop this cardiovascular disease.
-Therefore, self-care, early diagnosis, and appropriate treatment can help prevent stroke and reduce the damage caused by the injury.
+Therefore, self-care, early diagnosis and appropriate treatment can help prevent stroke and/or reduce the damage caused by the injury.

-CVAs can be divided into two major types based on the nature of the brain lesion:
+Strokes can be divided into two main types, according to the nature of the brain injury:

-- Ischemic strokes: occur when an artery becomes blocked, preventing blood from reaching a specific area of the brain.
-This is the most common cause of stroke, especially in older populations.
-Arteries become blocked or narrowed due to the accumulation of blood clots, fat deposits, or other debris traveling through the bloodstream, lodging in the brain’s blood vessels.
-Depending on its evolution within the first few hours, it can be distinguished whether it is a transient ischemic attack (TIA) or a cerebral infarction.
-The former does not cause permanent damage, while the latter has a longer duration and causes permanent damage.
+- Ischemic: occur when an artery becomes blocked and therefore blood does not reach an area of the brain.
+This is the most common cause, especially in the elderly population.
+Arteries become blocked or narrowed due to the buildup of blood clots, fatty deposits or other debris that travel through the bloodstream and lodge in the brain’s blood vessels.
+Depending on their evolution in the first hours it is possible to distinguish whether it is a transient ischemic attack (TIA) or a cerebral infarction.
+The former does not produce permanent damage, while the latter lasts longer and causes permanent damage.

-According to the Argentine Federation of Cardiology, statistics suggest that ischemic events predominate in our country, representing approximately 85% of cases, while hemorrhagic strokes constitute approximately 15%.
+According to the Argentine Federation of Cardiology, statistics suggest that ischemic events predominate in our country, representing approximately 85% of cases, while hemorrhagic events make up approximately 15%.

-As mentioned earlier, a stroke can cause temporary or permanent disabilities depending on how long the brain is deprived of blood flow and the affected brain area.
+As mentioned above, a stroke can cause temporary or permanent disabilities, which depends, on the one hand, on how long the brain is deprived of blood flow, and on the other, on the brain area affected.

-At the cognitive level, there may appear a difficulty in language, aphasia, deficit to communicate through words, mimicry or writing.
-As well as, memory loss, agnosia, apraxia, difficulties in the ability to reason, issue opinions and / or understand concepts.
-There are usually changes in habitual behavior, problems in performing personal care tasks (Aguilar-Palomino, Olivera-Pueyo, Benabarre-Ciria, & Pelegrín-Valero, 2009).
-People may become more withdrawn, dependent, needing extra help to maintain their personal and home hygiene.
+At the cognitive level, language difficulties may appear, aphasia, deficits in communicating through words, facial expression or writing.
+Also, memory loss, agnosia, apraxia, difficulties in the ability to reason, give opinions and/or understand concepts.
+Changes in habitual behavior often occur, problems carrying out personal care tasks (Aguilar-Palomino, Olivera-Pueyo, Benabarre-Ciria, & Pelegrín-Valero, 2009).
+People may become more withdrawn, dependent, needing extra help to maintain their personal and household hygiene.
 A deficit arises in the performance of basic tasks and activities of daily living.

-It can be said that there is a decline that primarily affects attention, higher executive functions, and the emergence of neuropsychiatric manifestations such as depression, confusion syndromes, anxiety, psychomotor agitation, psychotic symptoms, and sleep disorders.
-Since the primary neurocognitive symptom after a CVA is not memory impairment, the term “vascular dementia” has been questioned, and these sequelae have been proposed to be included under the concept of “vascular cognitive impairment” (Luna-Matos, Mcgrath, & Gaviria, 2007).
+It can be stated that deterioration mainly affects attention, higher executive functions, and the emergence of neuropsychiatric manifestations such as depression, confusional syndromes, anxiety, psychomotor agitation, psychotic symptoms and/or sleep disorders.
+Because the primary symptom produced at the neurocognitive level after a stroke is not a memory deficit, the term “vascular dementia” has been questioned and it has been proposed to encompass these sequelae under the concept of “vascular cognitive impairment” (Luna-Matos, Mcgrath, & Gaviria, 2007).

 Affective-cognitive complications

-Regarding affective-cognitive complications, it is worth noting the central role that depression, known as post-stroke depression (PSD), plays in the evolution of these patients.
-PSD presents symptoms similar to depression without associated neurological disease, although with some differences.
-Sleep disorders, vegetative symptoms, and social withdrawal are more frequent.
-Despite its high prevalence, it is often underdiagnosed, negatively impacting patients’ quality of life.
+Among the possible complications in the affective-cognitive domain, the central role of depression, called post-stroke depression (PSD), in the course of these patients should be highlighted.
+It presents very similar symptoms to depression without associated neurological disease, although with some differences.
+Sleep disorders, vegetative symptoms and introversion in social relationships appear more frequently.
+Despite its high prevalence it is underdiagnosed, which negatively affects patients’ quality of life.

-Untreated emotional problems such as depression in individuals who have had strokes lead to a worse prognosis for recovery of daily functioning and cognitive capacity (Carnés-Vendrell, Deus-Yela, Molina-Seguin, Pifarré-Paredero & Purroy, 2016).
-Hence, it is crucial to pay close attention to these symptoms.
+If left untreated, emotional problems such as depression in people who have had a stroke have a worse prognosis for recovery of daily functioning and cognitive capacity (Carnés-Vendrell, Deus-Yela, Molina-Seguin, Pifarré-Paredero & Purroy, 2016).
+Hence the importance of paying close attention to these symptoms.

-There is ongoing debate about the origin of depression following a CVA.
-Some authors propose that mood symptoms result from the location of the lesion caused by the underlying organic pathology.
-Others suggest that depressive symptoms are a psychological consequence of the functional and social impairment experienced by individuals due to the neuronal sequelae.
-Thus, the decline in the level of functioning is considered a predictive factor for post-CVA depression.
-It should not be overlooked that depressive symptoms also influence functional recovery (Aguilar-Palomino, Olivera-Pueyo, Benabarre-Ciria & Pelegrín-Valero, 2009).
-A third aspect to be taken into account has to do with cerebrovascular risk factors.
-It has been considered that these may generate a certain predisposition to the appearance of the mood disorder.
+There is currently debate regarding the origin of the depression that occurs after a stroke.
+Some authors propose that mood symptoms are the result of the location of the lesion caused by the underlying organic pathology.
+Others suggest that, in fact, the depressive condition arises as a psychological consequence of the functional and social deterioration that the person experiences due to neuronal sequelae.
+Thus, the decline in the level of functioning is considered a predictive factor for post-stroke depression.
+It should not be overlooked that depressive symptoms, in turn, influence the capacity for functional recovery (Aguilar-Palomino, Olivera-Pueyo, Benabarre-Ciria & Pelegrín-Valero, 2009).
+A third aspect to consider has to do with cerebrovascular risk factors.
+It has been considered that these can generate a certain predisposition to the appearance of the mood disorder.

-In relation to their treatment, evidence has been found showing that psychopharmacological treatment, together with neurocognitive therapy, is the therapy with the greatest benefits for this type of patients.
-The efficacy of antidepressants has been proven in people with symptomatology after a stroke, obtaining better results than in patients who start treatment in later stages.
-SSRIs are the first-line drugs, and no evidence has been found to suggest the superiority of a specific type over another of the same group.
-The pharmacological approach allows paving the way for cognitive stimulation for partial or total recovery of the functions impaired by the brain injury.
+Regarding its treatment, evidence has been found showing that pharmacological treatment, together with neurocognitive therapy, constitute the treatments with the greatest benefits for this type of patient.
+The efficacy of antidepressants has been tested in people with symptoms after a stroke, obtaining better results than in patients who start treatment at later stages.
+SSRIs are the first-line drugs, with no evidence suggesting the superiority of a specific type over another in the same group.
+Pharmacological treatment paves the way for cognitive stimulation for the partial or total recovery of functions deteriorated by the brain injury.

 Conclusion

-Emphasizing the prevalence of stroke worldwide and its possible sequelae, whether temporary or permanent, the need to prevent the onset of stroke by reducing risk factors, but also the importance of seeking treatment in the early stages of onset of post-injury symptoms, is evident.
+Emphasizing the prevalence of stroke worldwide and its possible sequelae, whether temporary or permanent, the need to prevent its occurrence by reducing risk factors is clear, as well as the importance of seeking treatment in the early stages after the injury.

 Addressing the various manifestations from a comprehensive approach that combines medication and psychotherapy can positively influence the recovery of each person affected by this cardiovascular disease.
-Neurocognitive rehabilitation allows total or partial recovery of the affected functions, significantly improving the quality of life of the patient and his or her family.
+Neurocognitive rehabilitation enables the total or partial recovery of affected functions, markedly improving the quality of life of patients and their families.

 Bibliography